 Presenters will be allotted 15 minutes, including time for questions: 12 minutes for the presentation itself.
 Each presenter will be scheduled in a session with two or more students.
 Each presenter will be required to attend the entire session to which they are assigned.
 Please make sure that you arrive early for your session and stay the entire time.

-The Senior Symposium typically draws more than 1,000 visitors to hear student presentations.
-Visitors range from faculty, staff, and students from MHC and the 5 Colleges, to MHC senior staff, trustees, donors, and family and friends of senior presenters.
+The Senior Symposium typically draws hundreds of visitors to hear student presentations.
 So many are eager to hear your presentation, learn about your independent work, and celebrate this special day with you.
 Please do commit yourself to present a well-organized, compelling, and well-delivered talk that will make you feel proud.
 The Weissman Center will offer workshops in effective presentation skills that will be available to all presenters, even those who may be working on the presentation with their advisor.
 More information will be available in March.

 Abstracts will be posted to the Senior Symposium website.
 Be sure that the abstract you submit online in PDF format is free of errors, typographical and otherwise, and adheres to the abstract format described below.